OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

 You will get your data either from a CSV file, local database or from an API endpoint.

-If you don't want to partake in the data standardization framework, you can simply write all the logic straight inside the router file.
-This is usually the case when you are adding alternative data that isn't easily standardizable.
+If you don't want or don't need to partake in the data standardization framework, you have the option to add all the logic straight inside the router file.
+This is usually the case when you are returning custom data from your local CSV file, or similar.
+Keep in mind that we also serve the REST API and that you shouldn't send non-serializable objects as a response (e.g. a pandas dataframe).

-Saying that, we recommend following the standardization framework, as it will make your life easier in the long run and unlock a set of features that are only available to standardized data.
+Saying that, we highly recommend following the standardization framework, as it will make your life easier in the long run and unlock a set of features that are only available to standardized data.

 When standardizing, all data is defined using two different pydantic models: